paulina-grunwald/Web-developer-courses/React/README.md

 Properties are called ``props`` in react.
 State can be changed but props are fixed values. ```Class component can change their internal state but not their properties.```

 To create react component we need to simply define a function.
-Properies in React are immutable.
+Properties in React are immutable.
+The State of the component can be accessed only by this component.
 Create button component using React and JSX:

 ```JavaScript